Nature won’t give us a bailout

 If all the fish we ate was caught old school using a simple fishing rod the oceans would be in much better shape.
 Small fishermen are trying to shift to sustainable practices, because they are realizing that overfishing is not only destroying the ocean, but also destroying their livelihood, leaving them with no fish left to catch.

-But unfortunately most of the fish that we consume doesn’t come from sustainable sources, it comes from large industrial boats that that use highly destructive fishing methods and harvest massive amounts of fish at an unsustainable rate.
+But unfortunately most of the fish that we consume doesn’t come from sustainable sources, it comes from large industrial boats that use highly destructive fishing methods and harvest massive amounts of fish at an unsustainable rate.

 Following are some of the most destructive and also most common fishing practices.
 This is how the fish we consume gets harvested from our oceans and ends in our kitchen and restaurant tables: